 - Heavy-duty paper towels

-- Labeling materials such as masking tape and waterproof all-weather pen
+- Labeling materials (masking tape, waterproof all-weather pen)

 Dry Ingredients for the Dehydrated Pork Taco and Mexican Rice Bowl